If you’re experiencing leg cramps on keto, I sympathize. Cramping is NOT pleasant—and those suckers can definitely cut into your quality of life.

 But when we drink too much sodium-free water, it dilutes blood sodium levels.
-This is called hyponatremia, and it affects a large proportion of endurance athletes.
+Low blood sodium levels (called hyponatremia) affects a large proportion of endurance athletes.

 Low sodium is also a problem for keto acolytes.
 The stock advice is to drink more water, but that just dilutes serum electrolytes and makes things even worse.

 To avoid dehydration AND overhydration, simply drink to thirst.
 Your body excels at telling you when you need more fluids.

 The most important tip for preventing leg cramps on keto?
 Dial in your electrolytes.